The origins of human cumulative culture: from the foraging niche to collective intelligence [Texte]

 This regional phenomenon went global in the late 1980s after a conference at Cambridge University entitled “The Human Revolution.”
 This revo–lution was portrayed as a watershed event that set recent modern humans apart from their archaic predecessors and from other hominins, such as Homo neanderthalensis.
 The causes of this as–sumed transformation were hotly de–bated.
 Scientists such as Richard Klein attributed the changes to the FOXP2 polymorphism, the so-called language gene.

-Complex Projectile Technology and Homo sapiens Dispersal into Western Eurasia
+Complex Projectile Technology and Homo sapiens Dispersal into Western Eurasia [PDF]

 Shea & Sisk